lucky-wolf/DW2-XL/README.md

 	- [Planetary Facilities](#planetary-facilities)
 	- [Vanilla Bug Fixes](#vanilla-bug-fixes)
 	- [Mod Bug Fixes](#mod-bug-fixes)

+## Latest Changes

+- Got rid of a bunch of cycles in tech tree
+- Restored the efficient hyperdrive line
+- Made Hyperdrive lines all usable to endgame
+  - Kalista-Dal are efficient, slower, but have extreme range (long-haul hyperdrives)
+  - Kaldos have more limited range, but become crazy fast at turnaround times
+- Reduced early game tech costs to try to make that period flow better (every new game was taking forever to get to the interesting bits)
+- Increased the cost of late game tech

 ## Guiding Principles
 Principly this mod aims to create a better player experience while playing games of Distant Wordls 2.